 Cambodia’s capital, Phnom Penh is worth a visit for two reasons.
 Firstly, it’s historical importance.
 This is where visitors can witness the 1960s – 90s atrocities of the dictator, Pol Pot and his Khmer Rouge regime’s genocide through visiting the high school turned torture prison, now a museum – S21.

 The natural next steps in a Phnom Penh itinerary would be a visit to Cambodia’s Killing Field where Pol Pot murdered 20,000 of the 1.5 million Cambodians who died during his communist reign by chopping their heads off and letting the bodies fall into mass graves.
-If you are interested in history, politics, and culture, the very recent sombre past events of Phnom Penh has a lot of offer – check out our article on museums in Phnom Penh.
+If you are interested in history, politics, and culture, the very recent sombre past events of Phnom Penh has a lot of offer.

 We extended our stay from three to five days which gave us the chance to check out the more unusual things to do in Phnom Penh, including going to see a film at the cinema from the comfort of a red velvet bed!